When Shyness Becomes Social Anxiety

 Symptoms of Social Anxiety

-Being exposed to these situations often triggers an acute stress reaction, which is the body’s flight-and-fight response when exposed to a potential stressor.
-This stress reaction produces physical and psychological symptoms intended to help you escape from the seemingly harmful stimulus.
+Being exposed to these situations often triggers stress reaction, which is the body’s flight-and-fight response when exposed to a stressor.
+This stress reaction produces physical and psychological symptoms intended to help you escape from the seemingly harmful boosts.
 These include:

-If these reactions are triggered in the absence of a harmful stimulus or disproportionately to the offending stimulus, it is considered an anxiety response.
+If these reactions are triggered in the absence of a harmful boost or to the offending stimulus, it is considered an anxiety response.

 Treatment for Social Anxiety.

-The most effective treatment for social anxiety is cognitive behavioural therapy (CBT), a technique that teaches an individual to re-evaluate their thoughts and actions, eliminate negative thoughts and behaviours, and replace them with positive ones.
+The most effective treatment for social anxiety is cognitive behavioural therapy (CBT), a technique that teaches an individual to rethink their thoughts and actions and replace them with positive ones.
 Medications are not effective for treating social anxiety since they do not address the root of social phobia.

-Using CBT techniques, Jane can replace thoughts of being judged or embarrassed in class with “It is not out of the ordinary to get a question wrong in class and that gives me the opportunity to learn the right answer”, For instance, CBT also helps Jane pay attention to her symptoms when in such social situations and immediately tackle them with positive behaviours, such smiling while making her presentation or making the first move to interact with others in the classroom.
+Using CBT techniques, Jane can replace thoughts of being judged or embarrassed in class with “It is not out of the ordinary to get a question wrong in class and that gives me the opportunity to learn the right answer”, For instance, CBT also helps Jane pay attention to her symptoms when in such social situations and immediately fight them with positive behaviours.
+Smiling while making her presentation or making the first move to interact with others in the classroom.

-CBT helps to rebuild one’s perception of themselves and their environment, creating a healthier balance between their identity and social perception.
+CBT helps to rebuild one’s insight of themselves and their environment, creating a healthier balance between their identity and social insight.

 Social anxiety and shyness differ in many ways.
-Shyness may be a normal personality trait characterized by a slightly awkward response in unfamiliar places or a gathering of unfamiliar people; however, when shyness results in severe distress in such social situations, such that you constantly fear and avoid such situations, you may have social anxiety.
+Shyness may be a normal personality trait characterized by a slightly awkward response in unfamiliar places.
+However, when shyness results in severe distress in such social situations, such that you constantly fear and avoid such situations, you may have social anxiety.